3atmancoding/js-form/README.md

 Deployed to vercel :: https://seneca-test-order-form.vercel.app/

+# Extras

+- Deployed to Vercel
+- Added a reset button to form

 ## What needs to be done

 ### Using vanilla javascript routine to capture the following form events for each form field